jducrey/2023-USMB-MMAA-CMI-ERASMUS-UNITO-PROJECT-Statistical-Machine-Learning/README.md

 ITALY   | 11980       | 790                         | 11560                       | YES

-For this second objective the goal is to find for each market type which is the best one to open in 2024.
+This second objective is to determine the best market to open in 2024 for each type.

 ### The Data Sciences Methods applied:
 Data Cleaning (Deduplication, Datatypes Conversion)